EurekaLabsAI/tensor/README.md

 TODOs:

 - bring our own implementation closer to `torch.Tensor`
-- implement a few simple ops like add, multiply, etc.
 - make tests better
 - implement 2D tensor, where we have to start worrying about 2D shapes/strides
 - implement broadcasting for 2D tensor